sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Advantages of Rclone are:

 * It can sync directories, like rsync does
-* It uses multiple parallel connections, 4 by default, to get a better performance
+* It uses parallel transfers, 4 by default, to get a better performance

 There is also a disadvantage: it uses only username/password authentication; not X509 certificate/proxy authentication.
 You'll have to use your CUA credentials and write to a directory where you are permitted to write.

-Because of this, Rclone is best suited for uploading or downloading large datasets; lacking X509 support, it's not suited for batch processing.
+Because of this, Rclone is best suited for uploading or downloading large datasets; lacking X509 client authentication, it's not suited for batch processing.

-You can use it with for example https://webdav.grid.surfsara.nl:443/pnfs/grid.sara.nl/data/lsgrid/homer (for performance) or https://webdav.grid.surfsara.nl:2880/pnfs/grid.sara.nl/data/lsgrid/homer (with encrypted transport).
+You can use it with for example ``https://webdav.grid.surfsara.nl:443/pnfs/grid.sara.nl/data/lsgrid/homer`` (for performance) or ``https://webdav.grid.surfsara.nl:2880/pnfs/grid.sara.nl/data/lsgrid/homer`` (with encrypted transport).

 Graphical access with Cyberduck